Hint

 The Rigi, also known as the Queen of Mountains, towers majestically between Lakes Lucerne, Zug and Lauerz.
 The highest point on the Rigi-Kulm at 1,797m asl is where visitors can admire a magnificent panorama over Lake Lucerne and the nearby Alps, and to the Swiss Plateau looking north.

 Back in the 18th century, the Rigi’s unique location made it a famous destination for travellers across Europe.
 In some ways, it was the pioneer mountain of Alpine tourism.
 Queen Victoria, no less, was even carried up the peak in a sedan chair.
 The 19th century saw spas and fashionable hotels opening one after another in Kaltbad, Rigi Kulm and on the Scheidegg, with later additions above the Klösterli monastery and on the Staffelhöhe.
-The modern era of mass tourism dawned in 1871 with the construction of the Vitznau-Rigi Railway, which went down in history as Europe’s first mountain railway, and the Arth-Rigi Railway in 1875.
+The modern era of tourism dawned in 1871 with the construction of the Vitznau-Rigi Railway, which went down in history as Europe’s first mountain railway, and the Arth-Rigi Railway in 1875.